 Nothing embodies a fashion transformation better than a well fitted shirt.
 It's versatile, stylish, and when tailored correctly, it elevates your entire look.

 But what if you don't have the sewing skills to tailor your shirts?
 Or perhaps you just don't have the time.

 Fortunately, there are several techniques to make a shirt fitted without sewing.
 In this all-encompassing guide, we'll walk you through these methods, providing an array of practical, engaging solutions.

-And if you stick with us till the end, we'll introduce you to Tapered Menswear, our fitted shirt that feels like it’s bespoke to you but off the rack.
+And if you stick with us till the end, we'll introduce you to Tapered Menswear, our fitted shirt that feels like it’s custom to you but off the rack.

 Why Should My Shirt Be Fitted?

 Before we dive into the how, let's briefly touch on the why.
 A well-fitted shirt isn't just aesthetically pleasing; it’s an integral part of how you present yourself.

 It shows that you pay attention to details, care about your appearance, and understand the impact of a good first impression.